fieldtrip/website/faq/how_should_i_send_example_data_to_the_developers.md

 - <https://www.hightail.com/>
 - <https://www.sendspace.com>

-or one of the other file sharing methods that is described [here](http://www.techlore.com/blog/entry/18653/Great-Ways-to-Send--Receive-or-Share-Large-Files).

 So instead of sending the large file as attachment, you would just include the download link in your email.